Gulabdas Broker

-Gulabdas Broker was a Gujarati language writer from India.
+Gulabdas Harjivandas Broker (20 September 1909 – 10 June 2006) was a Gujarati language writer, literary critic, and editor from India.
 He is primarily known for his short stories and one-act plays in Gujarati literature.
+He is considered a pioneer in introducing psychoanalytic themes to Gujarati storytelling.

-Biography
+Life and career

-Broker was born at Porbandar on 20 September 1909.
+Gulabdas Harjivandas was born at Porbandar on 20 September 1909.
 He completed his education in Gujarati and English literature from Bombay University in 1930.
 He briefly worked at the Bombay Stock Exchange.
 Later, he started his writing in 1932 when he was jailed during the Satyagraha movement.
-His first short story collection was Ane Biji Vato ("And Other Talks").
+He was imprisoned at the Yerwada Central Jail in Pune during the civil disobedience movement of the early 1930s.
+It was during this incarceration that he wrote his first short story at the behest of a Parsi jailor.
+He was sentenced to 16 months in imprisonment during the agitation.
+From 1933 until his retirement in 1964, he worked as a broker in the futures market.